TonicAI/textual/README.md

 Textual takes these unstructured files and converts them to a structured representation in JSON.

-The JSON output has file specific pieces, for example, table and KVP detection is performed on PDFs and images but all files support the following JSON properties:
+The JSON output has file-specific pieces.
+For example, table and KVP detection is only performed on PDFs and images.
+However, all files support the following JSON properties:

 ```json
 {